(2005-09-29) Dispersion Relation

 At that point, Snell's law

-and its derivative translate into two simultaneous equations:
+and the vanishing of its derivative provide two simultaneous equations:

 n sin r = sin i